-Leveraging Technology to Capture Channel Preferences, Coordinate Messages and Reduce Costs DENVER – May 31, 2018 — Colorado Access, a leader in providing excellent access to quality care, is now leveraging new technology to improve communications to its million-plus members.
+DENVER — Colorado Access, a leader in providing excellent access to quality care, is now leveraging new technology to improve communications to its million-plus members.
 The Colorado based nonprofit health plan serving Medicaid and Child Health Plan Plus members announced today a collaboration with Welltok to coordinate and streamline member communications.
 Welltok’s EngageME solution organizes … Read More

 It takes everyone to create a new, evolved community system.
-As the RAE, we’re forging a path for the broader community to achieve this integrated health care delivery system.
-Our RAE model uses the Collective Impact Model within the Colorado Access Health Transformation Framework to align our service offerings upon a foundation of data to create a transformed health care system and improve health outcomes.
+As a regional organization, we’re forging a path for the broader community to achieve this integrated health care delivery system.
+Our regional organization model uses the Collective Impact Model within the Colorado Access Health Transformation Framework to align our service offerings upon a foundation of data to create a transformed health care system and improve health outcomes.

 We envision our role as an organizing force, backbone, and gateway that will transform the regional health care system to benefit members and help drive the state’s overall health care reform vision.
 Our strategy involves working with members, providers and the diverse community in which we all live to create a common vision, develop shared measurement systems, conduct mutually reinforcing activities to attain common goals and communicate at every step of the journey.

 When we look at health care in Colorado, we envision healthy communities transformed by the care that people want at a cost we can all afford.
 We’re working together to evolve the health of the people of Colorado.

 We cover more children through our CHP+ program than any other insurer in Colorado.
 We provide members access to primary and specialty inpatient, outpatient and ancillary care as well as community-based services and pharmacy services.